NEBOSH Diploma or General Certificate?

 Some learners hope to take the NEBOSH course but don’t have occupational health and safety knowledge or relevant experience.
 We would recommend that you take the NEBOSH Certificate first to build a solid foundation.

-The NEBOSH Diploma is similar to an honours degree.
+The NEBOSH Level 6 Diploma is similar to an honours degree.
 It’s recognised around the world as a level 6 vocational qualification within the Regulated Qualifications Framework (RQF) and Qualifications and Credit Framework (QCF).
-In Scotland, it’s credit rated by the Scottish Qualification Authority is level 10 with 48 credits.

 The NEBOSH General Certificate is a level 3 vocational qualification, like a UK A-level.
 It’s recognised as a level 6 with 15 credits in the Scottish Qualification Authority.

 As a foundation level course, it doesn’t require as many learning hours – 133 hours in total.
-But make no mistake, it’s still a tough course to complete.
-You’ll be expected to put in 53 hours of private study and complete a risk-assessment project and an open-book exam.
+Even so, it’s still a tough course to complete.
+Therefore, you’ll be expected to put in 53 hours of private study and complete a risk-assessment project and an open-book exam.

-Both courses teach you how to effectively manage health and safety, identify and control workplace hazards.
+Both courses teach you how to effectively manage health and safety, identify as well as control workplace hazards.
 However, there is a big difference in the amount of content covered in each course.

-The NEBOSH Diploma builds on the topics covered in the NEBOSH General Certificate, but in much more depth.
+The NEBOSH Level 6 Diploma builds on the topics covered in the NEBOSH General Certificate, but in much more depth.
 It’s broken down into 3 units:

 Find out more about the NEBOSH Diploma Syllabus here.